Learn about actual and potential costs

 Where can I purchase ?

-Market share concentration in the domestic air travel market is high and has been mostly stable in the three years to 2020.
-About 11,000 suppliers serve this market, with the top four airlines accounting for close to 65.0% of total market revenue.
-First, barriers to entry into the market are...
+Market share concentration in the domestic air travel market is high and has been stable in the three years to 2021.
+About 10,430 suppliers serve this market, with the top four suppliers, all of which are airlines, accounting for close to 65.0% of total market revenue.
+First, barriers to entry...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How can I gain leverage during negotiations?

 What are your recommendations for a travel policy based on the number of travelers at my company and their frequency of travel?
 Are you taking into consideration coronavirus-related risks while crafting your policies?

 When creating a travel policy, how do you account for the type of work that traveling employees do (e.g. contract signing or customer support)?